Tony Jacklin: PGA Tour

-However, Jacklin may be best remembered for his involvement in the Ryder Cup.
-He was a playing member of the "Great Britain and Ireland" team in 1967, 1969, 1971, 1973, 1975 and 1977, and of the first European team in 1979.
-Except for a tie in 1969, all of those teams were defeated.
-Jacklin was involved in one of the most memorable moments in Ryder Cup history at Royal Birkdale Golf Club in 1969.
-After his eagle putt on the 17th evened his match with Jack Nicklaus, Nicklaus conceded Jacklin's two-foot putt on the 18th, halving the match, and ending the Ryder Cup with a tied score.
+Jacklin was involved in one of the most memorable moments in Ryder Cup history at Royal Birkdale in the 1969 Ryder Cup, which ended in a tie.
+Six places in the team were allocated to the leaders of a points list after the 1969 Open Championship.
+Jacklin was one of the other six that were chosen by committee the following week.
+Jacklin played in all four pair sessions on the opening two days, winning three matches and halving the other, He played Jack Nicklaus in two singles matches on the final day, winning the morning match 4&3.
+In the afternoon match Jacklin made an eagle putt on the 17th to level the match.
+At the final hole, Nicklaus conceded Jacklin's two-foot putt, halving the match, and ending the Ryder Cup with a tied score.
 "The Concession" ended with the two golfers walking off the course with arms around each other's shoulders.
 Jacklin and Nicklaus later co-designed a golf course in Florida called "The Concession" to commemorate the moment.